 The second limitation is that you can't print an array using a simple print or println statement.
 You will get odd output when you do so.
+JShell understands how to display arrays in a nice way, but in general arrays do not know how to print themselves in a useful format.

 The Arrays class once again offers a solution: The method Arrays.toString returns a conveniently formatted version of an array.
 Consider, for example, the following three lines of code: